Loading...

 Instantaneous speed is shown by a device like a speedometer in a car.

-In any timing, there'll be some timing errors, and that'll be caused by starting or stopping the timer a little bit too fast or a little bit too slowly.
+In any timing, there'll be some timing errors and that will be caused by starting or stopping a timer a little bit too fast or a little bit too slowly.

-You can reduce those by careful observation and good method in your practical, and practise.
+You can reduce those by careful observation and a good method in your practical and practice.

-The timing errors are due to random errors, and it's impossible to predict if the next measurement will be too big or too small when there's a random error.
+The timing errors are due to random errors and it's impossible to predict if the next measurement will be too big or too small and there's a random error.